havrlisan/zx-skiacomponents/README.md

 ```
 This way, _Click_ only executes from the _Tap_ method, and _Tap_ is executed only if the internal calculation concluded it was a tap, not a pan.
 With this implementation, it is enough to assign only _OnClick_ events for all platforms, instead of assigning both _OnClick_ and _OnTap_ events, and then wrap the _OnClick_ implementation into a compiler directive condition.

-_Note:_ I left this feature disabled by default since I'm unsure how the community will receive it (and it may break some existing code).
-I've also marked both _Click_ and _Tap_ methods as _final_ overrides and added new _DoClick_ and _DoTap_ methods, since otherwise, it is easy to break the fix by overriding the _Click_ method in a child class.
+_Note:_ I left this feature disabled by default since I'm unsure on how it may impact someone's existing code.
+I've also marked both _Click_ and _Tap_ methods as _final_ overrides and added new _DoClick_ and _DoTap_ methods, since it would be easy to break the fix by overriding those in a descendant class.
 To enable it, go to _Project > Options > Delphi Compiler_, and in _Conditional defines_ add `ZX_FIXMOBILECLICK`.

 ## Svg components
 Thanks to _skia4delphi_, we have a proper [SVG support](https://github.com/skia4delphi/skia4delphi/blob/main/Documents/SVG.md) in Delphi!